 Sea Level Rise and Coastal Flooding and Inundation in Connecticut

 Sea level rise has multiple impacts on the Connecticut shoreline, including increased erosion rates, increased frequency of flooding, and coastal inundation.
 As sea levels rise the shoreline responds and beaches get eroded away and the coastline moves back.
 Other coastal features, like salt marshes, also migrate landward.
 With a relative higher sea level, a storm surge or high tide, that would not have been a problem in the past, now results in flooding.
 Inundation is the permanent drowning of our coastline.
-In the short-term the increase of 8 inches in sea level that we have already experienced since the mid-1800s is not as noticeable against the daily tides, however if sea level continue to rise at a rapid rate, the shoreline can expect to see somewhere between 8 inches and 6.6 feet of sea level rise by the end of the century.
-Although they are not accurate enough to make localized predictions of the impacts of sea level rise, there are multiple mapping tools available that can help communities visualize future sea level inundation.
+In the short-term the increase of 8 inches in sea level that we have already experienced since the mid-1800s is not as noticeable against the daily tides, however if sea level continue to rise at a rapid rate, the shoreline can expect to see somewhere between 1.9 and 6.6 feet of sea level rise by the end of the century based on the CIRCA local sea level rise projections.

 - U.S. Department of Commerce.
 National Oceanic and Atmospheric Administration.
 Sea Level Rise and Nuisance Flood Frequency Changes around the United States, by William Sweet et al., Technical Report NOS CO-OPS 073, NOAA.
 Silver Spring, MD, 2014.

 - “Summary of PA 13-179—sSB 1012: An Act Concerning The Permitting of Certain Coastal Structures By The Department of Energy and Environmental Protection” Last modified June 21, 2016.

 CIRCA's blog, "Current Policies on Sea Level Rise in Connecticut" provides an overview of PA 13-179 and the NOAA CPO-1 report's global sea level rise projections.